 Moving more downtown you will find the district of Baixa, located right next door to Chiado.
 Being located so close to Chiado, and sharing the same metro, the two neighbourhoods are often referred to as Baixa/Chiado.
 But they definitely have their own distinct qualities that set them apart from each other.

-In fact, due to its location right on the waterfront, Baixa was one of the worst hit areas of the 1755 earthquake, (and fire and tsunami that followed) that destroyed many parts of Lisbon.
-Subsequently downtown Lisbon (or Baixa) was rebuilt and followed the European city planning trends of the time, being laid out in a square grid fashion.
+In fact, due to its location right on the waterfront, Baixa was one of the worst-hit areas of the 1755 earthquake, fire and tsunami that destroyed many parts of Lisbon.
+Subsequently, downtown Lisbon (or Baixa) was rebuilt and followed the European city planning trends of the time, being laid out in a square grid fashion.
 Thus, the area is made up of several blocks.